uerbzr/course-devops/DEVOPS.md

 ## Other Options

-Github, Azure Devops, GitLab, Jenkins, Bitbucket, CircleCI, TeamCity, Octopus deploy, Harness, Codefresh are all tools other options.
+Github, Azure Devops, GitLab, Jenkins, Bitbucket, CircleCI, TeamCity, Octopus deploy, Harness, Codefresh offer similar.

 ## Github or Azure Devops ?

 ### The Relationship Between GitHub and Azure DevOps

+Rather than pick one or the other we can use them both.

 🤝 Shared Ownership: Both platforms are owned and actively developed by Microsoft, which means they’re designed to complement each other rather than compete.